Relative vanishing theorems for $\mathbf{Q}$-schemes: Limits and local cohomology

-of $A$-modules with exact rows, where the vertical homomorphisms are induced by pulling back along $v_\lambda$ and using the morphism $v_\lambda^{-1}\sF_\lambda \to v_\lambda^*\sF_\lambda \to \sF$ from the colimit definition of $\sF$ by Lemma \ref{lem:neededmaponleslc}.
-Taking colimits over all $\lambda \ge \alpha$, the middle and right homomorphisms in the diagram yield isomorphisms of $A$-modules by Theorem \ref{thm:fklimits}$(\ref{thm:fklimitscoh})$.
-The five lemma \cite[Ch.\ I, Prop.\ 1.1]{CE56} then implies the desired isomorphisms. \end{proof}
+and the description of $\sF$ as a colimit of Abelian sheaves as in \eqref{eq:fk0427}.
+The commutative diagram is in fact a commutative diagram of $A$-modules by the argument in \cite[Chapter 0, \S4.3.$(c)$]{FK18}.
+Now taking colimits over all $\mu \ge \lambda \ge \alpha$, the middle and right arrows in the diagram yield isomorphisms of $A$-modules by Theorem \ref{thm:fklimitscoh}.
+The five lemma \cite[Chapter I, Proposition 1.1]{CE56} then implies the desired isomorphisms. \end{proof}